No Trash Bins, Hotel Voucher: Some Good Practices in Waste Reduction and Management in Japan

 Research Associate

-13-18 March 2023: The Regional Knowledge Centre of Marine Plastic Debris (RKC-MPD) team of the Economic Research Institute for ASEAN and East Asia (ERIA) participated in the 9th 3R International Scientific Conference on Material Cycles and Waste Management (3RINCs) in Kyoto, Japan.
-Apart from the knowledge sharing activities, it was also the occasion to observe some good practices of the waste management in the city.
+Kyoto, 13-18 March 2023: A team from ERIA's Regional Knowledge Centre for Marine Plastic Debris (the Centre) gained a great deal from the 3R International Scientific Conference on Material Cycles and Waste Management (3RINCs) in Kyoto, Japan.
+As well as being a great opportunity for knowledge sharing, it was also the perfect occasion to observe the city's waste management good practices.

 Waste segregation is widely practiced in Japan.
-The trash bins in public spaces are provided in different colours to differentiate the waste.
-For instance, in Tokyo Narita Airport, the light blue bin is for cans, dark blue for plastic bottles, green for glass bottles, yellow for newspaper/magazines, and red for others.
+The trash bins in public spaces come in a selection of colours to differentiate the type of waste.
+For instance, in Tokyo Narita Airport the light blue bins are for cans, dark blue for plastic bottles, green for glass bottles, yellow for newspapers/magazines, and red for others.

 Figure 1.
 Yellow bags spotted outside people’s houses in Kyoto.
 In this city, the yellow bags are for collecting burnable wastes.

-In housing areas, people separate their wastes by using waste collection bags of different colours.
-These bags are then placed outside their houses to be picked up by relevant authorities.
+also separate their waste in housing areas by using different coloured waste collection bags.
+These bags are then placed outside their houses to be picked up by the relevant authorities.

 ‘Different cities might have different regulations as to which colour should be assigned for which bags of waste, or the pick-up day of certain types of the waste.
-Furthermore, some cities distribute the coloured bags for free, but some others require their citizens to buy the bags in the supermarket,’ said Mr Michikazu Kojima, Senior Advisor, ERIA.
+Furthermore, some cities distribute the coloured bags for free, but some others require their citizens to buy the bags in the supermarket,’ said Mr Michikazu Kojima, ERIA Senior Advisor.

-Despite the common practice of waste segregation in Japan, trash bin is barely found in public places but the country remains litter-free.
-This situation is contradictory with the disposal behaviour theory saying that people tend to litter if there is no trash bin around them.
+Despite the common practice of waste segregation in Japan, trash bins are barely found in public places, yet the country remains litter-free.
+This contradicts the disposal behaviour theory which states people tend to litter if there is no trash bin nearby.

 Figure 2.
 A clean corner in Kyoto University without any trash bin in sight.

-‘It all started back in 1964 during Tokyo Olympics when Tokyo Metropolitan Government removed public trash bins to keep the city clean.
-People were made responsible for their own wastes and brought theirs home,’ explained Mr Kojima.
+‘It all started back in 1964 during [the] Tokyo Olympics when the Tokyo Metropolitan Government removed public trash bins to keep the city clean.
+People were made responsible for their own waste and brought theirs home,’ said Mr Kojima.

-The habits sustain, making this unique Japanese approach a good example for other countries to adopt.
+These habits continue today, making this unique Japanese approach a good example for other countries to adopt.

-Several hotels in Japan endorse voluntary actions from their guests to promote sustainability.
-In Oakwood Hotel Oike Kyoto, for instance, customers are entitled to get vouchers worth JPY 500 (about US$3.6) per day if they opt out from the daily room cleaning service.
+Several hotels in Japan encourage their guests to take action to promote sustainability.
+In Oakwood Hotel Oike Kyoto, for instance, customers receive vouchers worth JPY 500 (about US$3.6) per day if they opt out of the daily room cleaning service.
 The vouchers can be redeemed in convenience stores around the country.

 Figure 3.
 The signed form to request the hotel staff to not clean the room.